Don't miss out on Dr. Sharol's newsletters: Get notices of herbal conferences, any book giveaways and new articles released.

 Where You Might Come In Contact With The Trichothecene Deoxynivalenol(DON)

-The Fusarium toxin DON, which is also called vomitoxin, is found in both food and water-damaged buildings.
-It is the most comon trichotehecene contaminant of cereal grains in many countries including Canada and the United States.
+In grains, the most common Fusarium molds to make the toxin DON are Fusarium graminearum and F. culmorum.
+DON is also called vomitoxin, and it is found in both food and water-damaged buildings.
+It is the most comon trichothecene contaminant of cereal grains in many countries including Canada and the United States.

 DON is one of the most prevalent and hazardous food-associated mycotoxins, particularly in cereals and cereal-derived products.
 Deoxynivalenol is a common contaminant in wheat, barley and corn.
 In the US, 73% and 92% of wheat and corn samples, respectively, were found positive for DON [Canady R. & others, 2001] In Europe, a large-scale collaborative study conducted on more than 40,000 food samples has shown that DON was present in 57% of all samples, with a percentage of positive samples varying depending of the country.
 [Schothorst R.C., 2004] Fusarium graminearum is the leading cause of DON contamination in maize and small grains in the United States.
 The fungus causes a disease of wheat and barley known as Fusarium head blight and a disease of corn known as Gibberella ear rot.
 Infected wheat spikelets exhibit premature bleaching as the pathogen progresses within the head and the developing grain becomes contaminated with DON.
 Maize ears infested with F. graminearum are often covered with a pinkish fungal mycelium as the maturing kernels become contaminated with DON.
 In addition, animal derivatives of DON may be present in food originated from animal tissues and blood or milk, however there is little reserach on this.
 It appears that it is in the milk of dairy animals but at low concentrations generally.
 The amount of DON metabolites has not been considered in the regulatory limits fixed by food agencies for DON due to the lack of data regarding its absorption and toxicity.